hindu-comm/mail_stream_advaita-l/2014/05/A_Four-part_Article_/05__Sujal_Upadhyay_via_A.md

 Krisna,
 who wanders about the banks of the river, Kaalindi.’

-​I think these are verses of Gita chapter 15 commentary.
+I think these are verses of Gita chapter 15 commentary.
 Acharya has not said anything wrong, but I would be grateful to you if you could add in bracket that these verses are from madhusudan saraswati's gita commentary.

 Or simply write,

-​
-​
  Madhusudana Saraswati, the famous all-knowing author of *Advaita Siddhi,*
-​[in his gudhartha dipika, a commentary on bhagavad gita], ​ has said:
+[in his gudhartha dipika, a commentary on bhagavad gita], has said:

-​*words inside square bracket mine​
+*words inside square bracket mine

-​this will make things more clear that
+this will make things more clear that

 1. Madhusudan Saraswati;s most famous work is advaita siddhi
-2. Below verses are from his gita commentary​
+2. Below verses are from his gita commentary

 Hari OM